chadoh/HAML-TextMate-Bundle/README.markdown

 /Library/ScriptingAdditions/Adobe Unit/Contents/MacOS/Adobe Unit Types: no matching architecture in universal wrapper
 osascript: OpenScripting.framework - scripting addition "/Library/ScriptingAdditions/Adobe Unit" declares no loadable handlers.

-try opening the bundle in finder.
+try opening the .tmbundle in finder.
 This did the trick for me.